BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 A recent article about the Maple Ridge Well Drilling Cost provides a good example of the cost to drill a well in the rural areas of BC.

-Drilling for water is a long-term investment, so don’t drill until you know where to find water!
+Drilling for water is a long-term investment; don’t drill until you know where you are likely to find water.
 Always use a certified BC well driller when planning a new water well.

 Testing the Quality of Your Water